Krxnkos/404-cards-not-found/docs/timeline.md

-# Reimagined-octo-lamp Project Timeline
+# 404: Cards Not Found Project Timeline

-This file serves as a Devlog and Timeline for the reimagined-octo-lamp project.
+This file serves as a Devlog and Timeline for the 404: Cards Not Found project.
 This file covers everything from the Project Planning to Development and Testing.

 <br>